priya-2408/weather-forecast/README.md

 RNNs and LSTMs are particularly effective in time-series forecasting as they maintain memory of past data, making them well-suited for predicting weather trends based on historical records.Other machine learning models such as Random Forest, XGBoost, and CNNs (for satellite image-based weather analysis) may also be integrated to improve accuracy.

  3. Optimization & Performance Evaluation:
  The system is fine-tuned using various error metrics, including:
--Mean Absolute Error (MAE) – Measures the average magnitude of errors.
+   I)Mean Absolute Error (MAE) – Measures the average magnitude of errors.
--Root Mean Squared Error (RMSE) – Evaluates prediction accuracy by penalizing larger errors more significantly.
+  II)Root Mean Squared Error (RMSE) – Evaluates prediction accuracy by penalizing larger errors more significantly.
--Mean Squared Error (MSE) and R² Score – Assess overall model fit and variance explained.
+ III)Mean Squared Error (MSE) and R² Score – Assess overall model fit and variance explained.
 Hyperparameter tuning techniques such as Grid Search, Bayesian Optimization, and Genetic Algorithms help enhance model efficiency.

 4. Real-Time Forecasting & Deployment: